frequency-chain/docs/pages/Tokenomics/SupplyInflationDeflation.md

-## Supply & Inflation/Deflation:
+# Supply & Inflation/Deflation

 The Frequency network will mint at genesis 1 Billion FRQCY Tokens until Capacity Economics are implemented.

-* **Inflation:**

-* **Deflation:**
+## Inflationary
+- None Currently

+## Deflationary
+- All transaction fees are burned

-Information regarding inflation and deflation has yet to be determined and is currently under development.
+Information regarding future inflation and deflation has yet to be determined and is currently under development.